vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 React.js lets you structure your app like a tree/pyramid, the data is updated at the top and is passed to leaf-components to the bottom.
 Which is simpler to understand and easier to maintain, since a component is only linked to its parents and not to his brother or his third uncle...
 In this case, you are more likely to end up with an app like that with Angular or jQuery.

 Two-way data binding is a bad concept.
 Few years ago, it was magic, you could create a to-do app really fast, your view and model were synced.
 But quickly we realize when the app becomes more complexe, this kind of data flow makes your app hard to maintain.
 Imagine if anybody can modify the view, it modifies also your model, but you forgot that a model depended on your modified model and you will find yourself ( or not, which is worse ) that your created unexpected effects.
-That is a beginning to a hell maintenance.
+This is how to start to a spaghetti code.

 With the pyramid structure, **the events go up and the data flows down** in this way your app will look much more simpler.